eosnetworkfoundation/grant-framework/applications/eosbees-global-coordinated-marketing.md

 ## Development Status

-EOS Bees has been working for the past 6 months to build Swarming, an innovative marketing method that is currently in BETA.
+EOS Bees has been working for the past 6 months to create the "Swarm", an innovative marketing method that is currently in BETA.
 All functionality including micro-payments for Twitter engagements, NFT membership system,  integrations with the Twitter API and Swarm registration is operational.

 We need more volume to explore more edge cases.